-2. Major Area: A candidate will select a major area of study in which not less than 12 semester hours must be completed, including at least eight semester hours in seminars conducted on a research basis and open only to Th.M. and D.Min. students.

-3. Other Area(s): Eight semester hours must be taken from the areas not elected as major.

-4. Thesis: The candidate must prepare a thesis on a subject within the major area of study.
-The subject of the thesis and the plan of research must be approved by the major professor and the Committee on Graduate Studies.
-Two copies of the Th.M. thesis must be submitted to the candidate's major professor at least forty-five (45) days before the candidate expects to receive the degree.
-The copies, in final form, must be in the library for binding 15 days prior to graduation.
-5. Oral Examination: Upon completion of the thesis, the candidate's work will be evaluated by an Examining Committee composed of the major professor and at least two additional professors within the candidate's major area or with whom the candidate has studied in the Th.M. program.
-In this exam, the candidate will be expected to defend the thesis and to demonstrate competence on the work done in the major area.
-Final approval of the work will be determined by a majority of the committee.

-6. Time Deadlines: Prospective Th.M. students should apply for admission to the Th.M. program requesting to commence work at the beginning of either the fall semester, the spring semester, or summer school.
-For convenience in record keeping these dates will be calculated as September 1, January 1, and June 1.
-All work on the degree must be completed within two years of this admission date unless an extension is granted by the faculty.
-Missionaries under appointment by the Southern Baptist Foreign Mission Board may receive special consideration regarding extensions and the continuous enrollment policy
+- 2. Major Area: A candidate will select a major area of study in which not less than 12 semester hours must be completed.
+During the first summer of the program, the student will complete 0098 Bibliographical Research for 2 credit hours under the supervision of the student's major professor.
+Ten additional credit hours must be taken in the major field.
+Th.M. students must take all seminars that are offered in their major field during the time they are enrolled until they reach the maximum of 12 major hours.
+Should any duplication or other ambiguity exist in this regard, the major professor will make a recommendation to the Graduate Research Studies Committee regarding acceptable requirements. - 3.
+Other Area(s): Eight (8) credit hours must be taken from courses offered in Areas other than the selected major field. - 4.
+Thesis: The candidate must prepare a thesis on a subject within the major area of study.
+A full prospectus, including a proposed subject and a plan of research for the thesis, must be approved by the major professor and the Committee on Graduate Research Studies.
+Three (3) copies of the Th.M. thesis must be submitted to the candidate's major professor at least 45 days before the candidate expects to receive the degree.
+The thesis will then be read and graded by the major professor and two other faculty readers.
+Following the oral examination, four (4) copies, in final form, must be delivered to the library 15 days prior to graduation for binding. - 5.
+Oral Examination: Upon completion of the thesis, the candidate's work will be evaluated by an Examining Committee composed of the major professor and the two readers.
+Normally these will be professors within the candidate's major area or with whom the candidate has studied in the Th.M. program.
+In this exam, the candidate will be expected to defend the thesis and to demonstrate academic competence in the major field.
+Final approval will be determined by a majority of the committee. - 6.
+Time Deadlines: Prospective Th.M. students applying for admission to the Th.M. program are expected to commence their work at the beginning of summer school.
+For convenience in record keeping, this date will be calculated as June 1 (though in some cases the work for 0098 may need to begin earlier).
+All work on the degree must be completed within two years of this admission date unless an extension is granted by the Faculty.
+Missionaries under full-time career appointment by the Southern Baptist Foreign Mission Board may receive special consideration regarding extensions and the continuous enrollment policy.

-Additional Information: All Th.M. students are expected to know and comply with the guidelines contained in the document "Instructions and Requirements for Th.M.
-Students" available in the office of the Registrar or from the Chairman of the Committee on Graduate Studies.
+Additional Information: All Th.M. students are expected to know and comply with the guidelines contained in the Th.M.
+Student's Handbook, which is provided to all successful applicants.
+It contains further details about the program requirements.